artm/paperless-engineering/CLIPPY.md

  * [Beijerkoppen][1.2] - talking heads on the street of Rotterdam, our software continuously records satellite / terrestrial TV programs and searches for what looks like news programs.
-With a little help of a maintainer it eventually learns to capture and keep only fragments of a newsreaders which are then continuously played back on three large screens.
-The software is a wild mix of ruby, C++, perl and various unix utilities set up to glue together the capture, intelligence, display and maintainers web interface.
+With a little help of a maintainer it eventually learns to capture and keep only fragments with newsreaders which are then continuously played back on three large screens.
+The software is a wild mix of ruby, C++, perl and various unix utilities set up to glue together the capture, intelligence, display and maintainer's web interface.
  * [Run Motherfucker Run][1.3] - a treadmill controlled interactive
    movie projection.
 I wrote the network controlled video player and a non-linear plot description language that allowed the artist to describe how movie progression depends on participant's behavior.
  * [Physiognomic Scrutinizer][1.4] and [Mirror Piece][1.5] - a series of
-   interactive works (culminating in [15 Minutes of Biometric Fame][1.6]), that misuse face recognition technology for amusement of festival goers and museum visitors.
+   interactive works (culminating in [15 Minutes of Biometric Fame][1.6]), that mis-use face recognition technology for amusement of festival goers and museum visitors.
 All three works detect faces in the audience and search for "matching" faces in their databases of (in)famous persons, wrapping the process in a security gate, fancy